 Whether you decide to have a physical or digital launch event, you need to choose a date and venue that celebrates your literary achievement.
 Ideally, your launch should be a week before or on publication day.
 Regardless of the event format, you should send out the invitations months in advance and send reminders leading up to it.
-The guest list for the launch event should include people from all parts of the author’s life, local media, and other media professionals you have been in contact with.
+The guest list for the launch event should include people from the author’s life, local media, and other media professionals you have been in contact with.

 Two months before the launch

 At this point in the process, the book should be finalized with no more editorial, design, or production changes to be made.
 This is when final copies should be in hand to be distributed.
 You should be mailing the finished book to the agreed media list, including approved requests and core book editors.
 Whether you decide to include a traditional press release or not, this is the time to show everyone what you have done.
 It can also be beneficial to print off some physical copies if you only publish e-book formats.
 Editors like to have a finished copy at least a month or two before publication.